V-Sekai/manuals/index.md

-# V-Sekai Developer Documentation and Platform Guide
+# V-Sekai Developer Documentation and Guides

 **[Interested in V-Sekai or #GodotVR development?
 Join the V-Sekai discord server!](https://discord.gg/7BQDHesck8)**